chimericdream/worldofpannotia.com/src/_universal_items/psychoactive-skins.md

     Up to three skins can be worn simultaneously, although only the outermost is active in any given round (the powers of hidden skins cannot be manifested).
 Skin layers can be changed with a command thought as a standard action, which causes a lower-layer skin to come to the surface.

-    _Skin of the Chameleon:_ This psychoactive skin adjusts to surrounding textures and colors, continually granting the wearer a +10 enhancement bonus on _hide_ checks.
+    _Skin of the Chameleon:_ This psychoactive skin adjusts to surrounding textures and colors, continually granting the wearer a +10 enhancement bonus on {% skill_link hide %} checks.

     Faint psychometabolism; ML 3rd; Craft Universal Item, _chameleon_; Price 18,000 gp; Weight 2 lb.